 The Faculty currently has more than 60 students undertaking a broad variety of honours projects and higher degrees by research projects.

-Students considering honours studies are encouraged to consider the honours projects available for study in 2013.
+Students considering honours studies are encouraged to consider the honours projects available for study.
 These honours projects can complement your undergraduate degree by specialising in your area of interest.